 Creation of Beneficial Structures – Geo-textile Tubes are filled with slurry and used to build structures such as breakwaters, shoreline protection or island creation.

-Efficient Dewatering – Dredged material is pumped directly into the tubes, where the material is dewatered and hauled away or used for fill or topsoil.
+Efficient Dewatering – Dredged material is pumped directly into the tubes, where the material is dewatered and hauled away or used for fill, topsoil, landfill cover, and more.
 This solution is an excellent option for projects with limited settling areas, which is often the case on golf courses and small community lakes.

 Typical mechanical dewatering equipment consists of belt presses, filter presses, hydro cyclones, shaker/vibratory screens, or a combination of all these products.
 Dredge America owns and operates multiple mechanical dewatering plants that are capable of dewatering slurry volumes up to 10,000+ gpm.
 These types of systems are ideal for ash ponds, material processing plants, tailings ponds, and more.